We all need support. And we’re not talking about those lycra sports leggings – we’re talking about real, human support.

 Our support team is dedicated to helping you succeed, in person, online or over the phone.
 We’re available seven days a week, and it’s free.
 We’ll help you when it suits, including in the evenings and on the weekends.

 Study Link is perfect if you’re preparing to start uni, but you’re a little rusty.
 Our Study Link program can help you brush up on your skills or fill in any knowledge gaps in a particular area.
-You can start these short, self-paced subjects anytime, and if you’re a Commonwealth-supported student enrolled in a CSU course, they’re free.
+You can start these short, self-paced subjects anytime, and if you’re a Commonwealth-supported student enrolled in a Charles Sturt course, they’re free.

-CSU’s learning advisors offer:
+Charles Sturt’s learning advisors offer:

 - online workshops